“Today is the first day of the rest of your mythology.”

 Also, an accomplished storyteller and raconteur, Dalrymple developed a one-man theatre show in 2020, Illumination Tales: Poetic Magic From Ancient Ireland, Stories and Songs of Finn mac Cumhaill.
 This intimate bardic odyssey caters to a more personal facet of Dalrymple’s artistic spirit, culling together the myriad forms of his storytelling and song craft into a cohesive and exhaustively researched program of artistry, designed to simultaneously delight, inform and inspire.

-Dalrymple, along with his odd assortment of shape-shifting, daimonic muses has made a home for himself in The Hollow Hill, a private studio located in the Sierra Foothills of Northern California.
-In his spare time, he collects riddles and carves puppets.
+Dalrymple, along with his 6 cats and an odd assortment of shape-shifting, daimonic muses has made a home for himself in The Dream Factory, a private studio located in the Sierra Foothills of Northern California.